 Information on Icelandic ID numbers can be found at Þjóðskrá/ Registers Iceland.

-The Directorate of Health collects a fee for issuing licences to practise, specialist licences, and certificates.
+The Directorate of Health collects a fee for issuing licenses to practice, specialist licenses, and certificates.

-Issued licences are sent to the applicant's Mailbox on island.is
+Issued licenses are sent to the applicant's Mailbox on island.is

-A person who has lost an issued licence can not request a reissue or a copy of the licence.
-On the other hand, one can request a certificate confirming that the person in question has a valid licence to practise.
+A person who has lost an issued license can not request a reissue or a copy of the license.
+On the other hand, one can request a certificate confirming that the person in question has a valid license to practice.

-In the absence of mutual recognition of training between countries, the Directorate of Health must obtain an evaluation of the training of the applicant.
+In the absence of mutual recognition of training between countries, the Directorate of Health must obtain an evaluation of the applicant's training.

 The applicant's education is compared with the study requirements made in Iceland.

-The application must be accompanied by a description of the study, a list of courses, a detailed list of contents on all courses, length, and number of credits, often called course syllabus or course transcript.
-For more information, please look at the required documents for a licence to practise.
+The application must be accompanied by a description of the study, a list of courses, and a detailed list of contents for each course, including length and number of credits, often called a course syllabus or course transcript.
+For more information, please look at the required documents for a license to practice.

-In cases where the content of the applicant's study is considered significantly different from the content of a study that grants a licence to practise in Iceland, The Directorate of Health can decide to offer the applicant compensation measures.
+In cases where the content of the applicant's study is considered significantly different from that of a study that grants a license to practice in Iceland, the Directorate of Health may decide to offer the applicant compensation measures.
 Compensation measures can either be an adaptation period or an aptitude test.

-An adaptation period refers to employment within a regulated profession in Iceland under the supervision of an employee with an unlimited licence in the relevant profession.
+An adaptation period refers to employment within a regulated profession in Iceland under the supervision of an employee with an unlimited license in the relevant profession.

 The Directorate of Health determines the length of the adaptation period and its objectives.